robertdebock/ansible-collection-bareos/roles/bareos_fd/README.md

 # For encryption of data, set this to `yes`.
 bareos_fd_encryption_enabled: no

+# You may bring your own private key.
+If not specified, a new one will be generated.
+bareos_fd_encryption_private_key: ""

 # The master public key to use.
 bareos_fd_encryption_master_public_key: ""